SolderedElectronics/Croduino-NOVA-Eagle-Files/README.md

 - v1.2 - slight redesign, board longer 5mm and wider 2.54mm, added battery charger, changed LDO, parts rearranged.

 ## License info
-This product is open-source, yay!
+This product is [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware), yay!
 Feel free to use it for any purpose you wish, but if you are ever in [Osijek, Croatia](https://goo.gl/maps/tEC2jWnBXJQpk9RJ7), you owe us a beer.

 For any tech questions, please write on our [forum](http://forum.e-radionica.com/en/).
 If you find an Issue, please open one at GitHub.
 If you can improve our product, fork us.